-If you’re looking for a water filter comparison of the top brands such as PUR, Brita, TAPP, Culligan and Zerowater then look no further.
+If you’re looking for a faucet water filter comparison of the top brands such as PUR, Brita, TAPP and Culligan as well as pitchers by Zerowater then look no further.

 We’ve tested and reviewed the top water pitchers and faucet water filters based on 7 criteria such as design, filtering capabilities, water flow, ease to install, cartridge material and yearly cost.
 First we look at each of these attributes and rate them and then summarize all at the end.

-So let’s get started with the water filter comparison.
+So let’s get started with the faucet filter comparison.

 1. Design and quality

 Shape and colours are subjective to measure.
 However, industrial design can be assessed in terms of functionality, robustness and simplicity.

 Based on this measure two of the filters stand out including

 PUR ultimate horizontal water filter designed to look like stainless steel is overall slick and robust

 TAPP 2 Scandinavian design is white with beautiful rounded lines making it look good on almost any faucet